zl810881283/zl810881283.github.io/README.md

 # Zale's personal blog

-this repo is Zale's personal blog on [github pages](https://pages.github.com/)
+This repo is Zale's personal blog on [GitHub Pages](https://pages.github.com/)

-you can fork it for personal use.
+You can fork it for personal use.

 ## How to use